SavvyShah/calling-app/README.md

 There are additional icons in the footer, present for making UI look complete, which don't do anything.
 They are the two icons from the last namely contact-list and messages.

+# Tailwind

+I'm using tailwind which means the `className`s can be very long.
+We can mitigate this problem in many ways.
+One of which is to refactor the components, which take care of styling, into a new folder called `styled-components`.
+I haven't put much thought on this because of time constraints.

 # How to run locally

 ```sh